zicna/intro-to-redux-library-codealong/README.md

 ## Introduction

-In the previous section, we have been building using a **createStore()** method that we wrote, and passing a reducer to it.
-We have been using the **dispatch** method from the store, to dispatch actions and update the state.
+In the previous section, we used a **createStore()** method that we wrote, and passed a reducer to it.
+We used the **dispatch** method from the store to dispatch actions and update the state.

 Now let's think about which part of our application would belong in the official Redux library -- that is, which part of our codebase would be common to all